For urgent consular assistance call

 To protect yourself from crime:

-Demonstrations and protests can happen.
-Public protests and events that draw large groups of people can turn violent.
+Civil unrest is rare and protests are generally peaceful.
+However, public protests and events that draw large groups of people can turn violent.
+Avoid demonstrations and follow the advice of local authorities.

 To protect yourself during periods of unrest: